 End Sub

-- If you don’t see the Immediate window, press Ctrl+G to open the window and then run the code again.
+- If you don’t see the Immediate window, press Ctrl+G to open the window and run the code again.